-Labor Law §740.
+6. Labor Law §740.

 An employer may not take any retaliatory personnel action against an employee if the employee discloses information about the employer's policies, practices, or activities to a regulatory, law enforcement, or other similar agency or public official.
+This law offers protection to an employee who:

-i.
 Discloses, or threatens to disclose, to a supervisor or to a public body an activity, policy, or practice of the employer that is in violation of law, rule, or regulation that presents a substantial and specific danger to the public health or safety;

-ii.
-Provides information to, or testifies before, any public body conducting an investigation, hearing, or inquiry into any such violation of a law, rule, or regulation by the employer; or iii.
+- ii.
+Provides information to, or testifies before, any public body conducting an investigation, hearing, or inquiry into any such violation of a law, rule, or regulation by the employer; or - iii.
 Objects to, or refuses to participate in, any such activity, policy, or practice in violation of a law, rule, or regulation.